 - Other government agencies or GOCCs that the PSA will assign

 - Any Philippine Embassy or Philippine Foreign Service Post

 - Other registration centers may be designated by the Department of Foreign Affairs (DFA) and PSA

 What are the uses of the National ID?

 - Social welfare and benefits granted by the government

 - Opening of bank accounts

 - Avoid fraudulent transactions and misrepresentations

-- Ease of applications fir services offered by the GSIS, SSS, PhilHealth, Pag-IBIG, and other government agencies
+- Ease of applications for services offered by the GSIS, SSS, PhilHealth, Pag-IBIG, and other government agencies

 - Other transactions defined in the implementing rules and regulations of the National ID System

-Step 4.
-The ID will be issued once the PSN is given and the application is completed.
+Once your PSN is issued, the ID will be given and the application is completed.